 It is not always in the best interests of a child to reside with either biological parent.
-Depending on the circumstances and the developments in Pennsylvania laws, a grandparent may have a right to petition for rights to visitation or child custody.
+Depending on the circumstances and the developments in Pennsylvania laws, a grandparent may have a right to petition for visitation or child custody.
 With this in mind you should seek the help or a family law firm handling grandparents rights cases.

-At Bentley Law Offices, P.C., our attorneys have more than 40 combined years of family law experience and are able to offer skilled and compassionate representation to grandparents.
-Contact our Pennsylvania grandparent rights lawyer for a free initial consultation.
-Call 610-685-8000 (Wyomissing), 717-272-7585 (Lebanon) or 717-735-9111 (Lancaster).
+Our grandparents visitation rights attorneys have more than 40 combined years of family law experience.
+Contact our Pennsylvania grandparents’ rights lawyers for a free initial consultation.
+Call 610-685-8000 for a free consultation.

-It can be very difficult to recognize that your child is not currently capable of raising their own child.
+It can be very difficult to recognize that your child is not currently capable of raising his or her own child.
 However, it sometimes is in the best interests of that child for the grandparent to temporarily or permanently raise the child.
 The most common circumstances are:

 - If the parents have a drug or alcohol addiction problem